software-students-spring2025/5-final-final-project-good-team-yes/web-app/README_TESTING.md

 1. Set up a Python environment
 2. Install all required dependencies
-3. Set the `MONGO_URI` environment variable to an invalid URI to ensure tests don't access a real database
+3. Set the necessary environment variables to invalid/test values to ensure tests don't access a real database
 4. Run the tests with coverage reporting